rock-core/rock-and-syskit/source/workspace/managing.html.md

 All packages defined in a package set are automatically added into two
 metapackages: the `package_set_name` metapackage and the `package_set_name.all` metapackage.
 We are using this when we recommend to [add the package set to the manifest's `layout`](setup.html#add_package_set_in_layout).
+The `.all` metapackage is meant to _always_ include all packages from the package set.
-If a package should not end up in this default metapackage, it can removed after it has been defined with:
+However, the other default metapackage is meant to be tuned to list the "sensible default" list of packages.
+If a package should not end up in it, it can removed after it has been defined with:

 ~~~
 remove_from_default 'pkg1', 'pkg2'
 ~~~

 **Tip**: packages from other package sets can also be added to the default package set with `add_to_default 'pkg1', 'pkg2', …`.
-Use this to create a "default set of packages.
 {: .tip}

 ## Choosing what to build where